jdnascim/jdnascim.github.io/_pages/about.md

 My areas of research are machine learning and digital forensics.
 Specifically, I work on the development of an automated method to determine whether a piece of social media data is related or not to a given forensic event.

-Currently, I am doing an internship at the Polytechnic University of Milan, invited by Prof. [Paolo Bestagini](https://bestagini.faculty.polimi.it/), and working in the [Image and Sound Processing Lab (ISPL)](http://ispl.deib.polimi.it/).
+Currently, I am doing an internship at the Polytechnic University of Milan, under the supervision of Prof. [Paolo Bestagini](https://bestagini.faculty.polimi.it/), and working in the [Image and Sound Processing Lab (ISPL)](http://ispl.deib.polimi.it/).